7 Essential Tips for Nurses in Their First Year

 Academic and research institutions have consistently reported high levels of stress and anxiety among nursing students and new nursing professionals.
 For new professionals, applying what they learned in the classroom to real-life situations can bring anxiety.
 Thankfully, new nurses can look to established professionals to learn more about coping with various stressors.

 On this page, we offer six essential tips for new nurses.
-We include tips from a few nurses and healthcare professionals on becoming a nurse and how to best prepare for new challenging roles in the field.
+We include tips from a few nurses and healthcare professionals on becoming a nurse, networking, practicing self care, and how to best prepare for new challenging roles in the field.

 1. Develop Excellent Time Management Skills

 Your job as a new nurse comes with a long list of responsibilities.
 Dr. Debra Sullivan, a nursing professor at Walden University, suggests that time management skills are crucial to your success.

 For Sullivan, new nurses hone these skills on the job.
 "Time management is a crucial skill that new nurses can only learn once they are practicing.
 It can be hard to meet the expectations of management, co-workers, and patients during a shift," she says.